The woman behind the method: Maria Montessori

 Montessori, a global educational approach, from birth to adulthood.

-As a result, this method places the child as an actor of his own life , responsible for his own actions and as an individual who has all the keys to his success.
+As a result, this method places the child as an actor in his own life, responsible for his actions, and as an individual who has all the keys to his success.

 What are the benefits of the Montessori method?